Smukanec/Jarvik_U/knowledge/README.md

   vzdelavani/           # Education
 ```

 Only plain text files (`.txt`) are loaded.
 Convert any PDFs or DOCX documents before adding them here.
-Use `python convert_to_txt.py` from the repository root.
+Use `python3 convert_to_txt.py` from the repository root.
 The script relies on `pdfplumber` and `python-docx`, so install them manually if they are not present.

 Recommended workflow for new material:

 1. Place PDFs or DOCX files in the `knowledge/` folder.
-2. Run `python convert_to_txt.py` to create text versions in `knowledge_txt/`.
+2. Run `python3 convert_to_txt.py` to create text versions in `knowledge_txt/`.
 3. Move the generated `.txt` files into the appropriate subfolder listed above.
 4. After verifying the text files, delete the original PDF/DOCX sources.